 TD Ameritrade provides everything one might expect of a full-service brokerage, from stock trading to retirement guidance.
 All account types are supported.
 Also offered are both futures and forex trading.
 If there is one drawback, it is with international trading; TD Ameritrade customers can only trade US and Canadian-listed securities.

 Hands down, there is no better broker in which to learn the basics of the stock market than TD Ameritrade.
 Excellent education makes TD Ameritrade an easy winner for beginners.

 Education overview: Organized into courses with quizzes, over 200 videos are available, which all include progress tracking.
-Also provided each month are hundreds of webinars and educational sessions, and the website gamify learning by awarding points alongside badges to encourage further education.
+Also provided each month are hundreds of webinars and educational sessions.
+The website gamify learning by awarding points alongside badges to encourage further education.
 Education is also broadcasted through the TD Ameritrade Network.

 Podcasts and other media: I found the six episodes in the Talking Green podcast excellent with insights into behavioral finance to help you improve your relationship with money.
 In addition, TD Ameritrade has several YouTube channels, including one dedicated to its Trader Talks series with over 1,000 archived webcasts.